Human learning is an understudied but promising lever for boosting human--AI synergy: Main

 \subsection{Acknowledgments}

 This work was supported by the European Union’s Horizon Europe research and innovation programme within the context of the project Hybrid Human Artificial Collective Intelligence in Open-Ended Domains (GA 101070588).
+This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – grant HE 2768/11-1.
 The authors thank Susannah Goss for editing the manuscript.
 The authors thank František Bartoš for guidance and support on using RoBMA.